TheEmeraldBee/Kerbin/README.md

     - Toml is an incredible configuration language for most use cases
         - The remaining can be part of a plugin's init function
 - Flexible Bindings
-    - Kerbin's goal is to be usable by anyone, Vim, Kakoune, Emacs, Visual, etc.
+    - Kerbin's goal is to be usable by anyone, Vim, Kakoune, Emacs, etc.
     Allowing anyone to use the plugin ecosystem, no matter they're keybindings!
     - Allows for anyone to use kerbin, without worrying about necissarily relearning how they write code